Are essential workers and others who are exposed to COVID-19 on the job able to receive workers’ compensation benefits if they become sick?

 Some states have enacted legislation or implemented special rules to ensure workers’ comp coverage for first responders, health care workers and other essential workers who get sick from coronavirus.
 A bill that would have offered the same protection to North Carolina workers never made it out of committee.

 So, what does that mean for grocery store workers, nurses, teachers and others who contract COVID-19 at work?
 Is COVID-19 considered an occupational disease under state law?

 Workers who become sick now have the burden of proving their infection occurred in the workplace if they want to be successful in their workers’ comp claim.
 The failed legislation would have created a “rebuttable presumption” that would have extended workers’ comp benefits to sick workers unless the employer could prove the employee was infected elsewhere.

 Existing workers’ compensation law in North Carolina includes a special test in order to recover benefits for occupational diseases.
 An employee first has to prove that their illness occurred as a result of their employment, but also that their employment placed them at an increased risk of contracting the occupational disease than the general public.

-Without creating this rebuttable presumption, employees who contract COVID-19 will still be allowed to file a claim for benefits under workers’ compensation, however, they would not be entitled to a presumption of causation.
 Without a presumption of causation, it is highly likely that the claim would be denied, and the employee would be required to engage in costly and prolonged litigation to recover their damages.
 In most cases of COVID-19, those damages may be a few weeks of benefits at most.